Thandan (surname)

-Thandan (Thiyya Thandan, Thandar) is the honorary surname given to the headman of the mainly Thiyya caste people in Palakkad, Thrissur district, who reside in the Indian state of Kerala.
+Thandan (Thiyya Thandan, Thandar) is the honorary surname given to the headman of the mainly Thiyya caste some people in Palakkad, Thrissur district, who reside in the Indian state of Kerala.
 They are designated as an Other Backward Class by the Government of Kerala.

 Status

 Thandan was the most commonly used title to represent the highest privilege among the Thiyyar of the Malabar area.
 The most notable Thiyyar of the Malabars received the title as Thandan for their service to the state in the administration of Malabar district.